Judge rejects hate crime plea deals for 2 men who killed Ahmaud Arbery

 - Prosecutors only pursued the case after video footage of the killing went viral in May 2020, sparking nationwide outrage.

-What to watch: The judge gave the McMichaels until Friday to determine if they wished to proceed with pleading guilty.
+What to watch: The judge gave the McMichaels until Friday to determine whether they wished to proceed with pleading guilty.

 - Gregory McMichael's attorney said he will confer with his client and decide whether he wants to continue with his guilty plea or withdraw it.